Pubic lice (Phthirus pubis) are tiny parasitic insects that?live on coarse human body hair, such as?pubic hair.

 Treating pubic lice

 You can treat pubic lice yourself at home by using a special type of lotion, cream or shampoo.
-Your doctor or pharmacist can advise you on which treatment to use and how to use it.
+Your doctor or pharmacist can advise you about which treatment to use and how to use it.
 It's important to follow this advice.

 If the treatment doesn't work, you may need to use another type.
 This is because pubic lice can sometimes develop resistance to certain treatments.
 Your doctor or pharmacist can advise you on suitable alternatives.